WyriHaximus/Ratchet/docs/events.md

 ## RPC ##

+### Pre-emit ###

+Before emitting the actual event Ratchet first emits `Rachet.WampServer.Rpc`.
+Any listener an hook into it and stop it.

+[CODEEXAMPLE HOW TO STOP IT]

+In case the event is stopped actual RPC event won't be emitted.
+This can be used to prevent certain connections to specific calls or to throttle  the amount of calls.
+When this happens another event is emitted: `Rachet.WampServer.RpcBlocked`.

+### Emit ###

-Creating an RPC is simple and requires you to listen to `Rachet.WampServer.Rpc.YOURRPCNAME` where YOURRPCNAME is the desires RPC name that can be called from the client.
+Listening for the actual RPC event is simple and requires you to listen to `Rachet.WampServer.Rpc.YOURRPCNAME` where YOURRPCNAME is the desired RPC name that can be called from the client.
 For example:

 ```php
 class PlusOnelListener implements CakeEventListener {